yearn/yearn-vaults-v3/TECH_SPEC.md

 - Role Manager: Governance contract that holds the vaults `role_manager` position to codify vault setup and ownership guidelines. (see [RoleManager](https://github.com/yearn/vault-periphery/tree/master/contracts/Managers))
 - Debt Allocator: a smart contract that optimizes between multiple strategies based on the optimal return. (see [DebAllocators](https://github.com/yearn/vault-periphery/tree/master/contracts/debtAllocators))
 - Safety Staking Module: a smart contract that allows players to sponsor specific strategies (so that they are added to the vault) by staking their YFI, making money if they do well and losing money if they don't.
-- Deposit Limit Module: Will dynamically adjust the deposit limit based on the depositor and arbitrary conditions.
+- Deposit Hook: Will dynamically adjust the deposit limit based on the depositor and arbitrary conditions, and can react after deposits.
 - ...
 ```
 ## Deployment